fivdi/rp2040-tests/i2c/read_and_write_devices/README.md

 A test case for
 [this pico-sdk issue](https://github.com/raspberrypi/pico-sdk/issues/278).

-The goal of this program is to see if it can detect any errors when writing to and reading from devices on the I2C bus.
+The goal of this program is to see if it can detect any errors when continuously writing to and reading from devices on the I2C bus.
 Ideally, there should be no errors.

 The program performs tests at I2C baudrates of 1000 to 2048000 in steps of 1000 baud.